September 26, 2019

 OECD releases Switzerland Stage 2 peer review report on implementation of Action 14 minimum standard

 On 30 July 2019, the Organisation for Economic Co-operation and Development (OECD) released the Stage 2 peer review report of Switzerland relating to the outcome of the peer monitoring of the implementation of the Base Erosion and Profit Shifting (BEPS) minimum standard under Action 14 on improving tax dispute resolution mechanisms.
-Stage 2 focuses on monitoring the follow-up of any recommendations resulting from Switzerland’s Stage 1 peer review report.1 Switzerland requested that the OECD also provide feedback concerning their adoption of the Action 14 best practices, and therefore, in addition to the peer review report, the OECD has released an accompanying document addressing the implementation of best practices.
+Stage 2 focuses on monitoring the follow-up of any recommendations resulting from Switzerland’s Stage 1 peer review report.1 Switzerland requested that the OECD also provide feedback concerning their adoption of the Action 14 best practices, and therefore, in addition to the peer review report, the OECD has released an addressing the implementation of best practices.

 Overall the report concludes that Switzerland addressed almost all the shortcomings identified in its Stage 1 peer review report.

 In October 2016, the OECD released the (i.e., the Terms of Reference and Assessment Methodology) on Action 14 which form the basis of the Mutual Agreement Procedure (MAP) peer review and monitoring process under BEPS Action 14.2